Bmdawley22/CBB-Model-Frontend/README.md

 ## College Basketball Model

 ## Description:
 * Create an app for a user to build their own statistical models to predict college basketball games' outcomes!
+Users will be able to make as many models as they want and use them to copare results for completed or future games

 ## Table of Contents
 * Wireframe